ProgValter/odin-recipes/README.md

 # odin-recipes
-My first project on The Odin Project.
+This is my first project in The Odin Project.
+It's about an basics recipes Website.
+In this project HTML, Git and CSS are used in a basic level.